jayraj2498/CNN_proj_BCD/README.md

 # End-to-End-Chest-Cancer-Classification-using-MLflow-DVC

 - This end-to-end deep learning project implements chest cancer classification using MLflow
 - for experiment tracking and DVC for pipeline management.
-It integrates MLops tools, CICD deployment on AWS
+It integrates MLops tools, CICD deployment AWS
 - and Azure, and a user-friendly web application for prediction.